Qazeer/artefacts.help/pages/windows/amcache.md

   - `Programs` then `InventoryApplication` (`AmcacheParser` output `ProgramEntries`):

-    - Data about installed programs, as referenced in the `Uninstall` and / or a `Run` key of the `SOFTWARE` hive.
+    - Data about installed programs, as referenced in the `Uninstall` and/or a `Run` key of the `SOFTWARE` hive.

     - Data available: application name, executable full path and SHA1,